VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 ## The `core` package

-Our `core` package is the simpler of our 2 package blueprints we'll be creating for this application.
-The package has file, `views.py` with one view route enclosed, our index (or landing page) route.
+Our `core` package is the simpler of the 2 package blueprints we'll be creating for this application.
+The package has a file, `views.py` with one view route enclosed, our index (or landing page) route.
 Why even bother making this a blueprint then?
-It's true, we could have just created an index `/` route in `app.py`.
-However, in your real application you might house several other views in this package and I think it's cleaner having the `app.py` as bare as possible, with all routes designated to separate blueprint views.
+It's true, we could have just created an index/route in `app.py`.
+However, in your real application, you might house several other views in this package and I think it's cleaner having the `app.py` as bare as possible, with all routes designated to separate blueprint views.
 So here's our core `views.py` file: